 If you're pregnant and a smoker, and you're trying to quit – congratulations!
 While quitting during pregnancy isn't impossible, it is a little more complex.
 Many patches and other forms of assistance used while attempting to quit cigarettes contain elements that may not be safe for your baby.
 So, what can you do?

 There are some ways to quit smoking on your own, but they aren't easy.
 Going "cold turkey" is one method that about one out of every 20 people finds success with.
 It takes a lot of willpower, but it doesn't pose any harmful side effects to your baby.
-You, however, will most likely experience symptoms of withdrawal--which will be worse the heavier you smoke--for a few weeks.
+You, however, will most likely experience symptoms of withdrawal for a few weeks, which will be worse the heavier you smoke.
 The upside is that you'll probably be more motivated because it's a great act of love and sacrifice for your baby.

-Gradually quitting smoking will take longer and it exposes your baby to the harmful effects of smoking for a longer period of time.
-However, it'll be easier on you.
-If you decide to quit gradually, on your own, you have until about 14 weeks gestation before your baby sustains lasting damage from the effects of cigarettes, including low birth weight, asthma and more.
-This is true even if you smoke just 1-2 per day.
+Gradually quitting smoking will take longer, and it exposes your baby to the harmful effects of smoking for a longer period of time.
+However, it'll be easier for you.
+If you decide to quit gradually, on your own, you have until about 14 weeks gestation before your baby sustains lasting damage from the effects of cigarettes, including low birth weight, asthma, and more.
+This is true even if you smoke just 1-2 cigarettes per day.

 If you decide to use a nicotine replacement aid, like a patch or chewing gum, talk to your doctor before you begin.
 Nicotine sprays and gums will put smaller doses of nicotine into your body, while a patch will release larger doses.
 When it comes to patches, 16-hour patches have lower doses than the 24-hour patches.

-Quitting aids will increase your chances of success in quitting smoking and they'll help with cravings.
+Quitting aids will increase your chances of success in quitting smoking, and they'll help with cravings.
 However, there is a risk to your baby, even if it's small.
 If you put an overdose into your body, that could be even worse.
-This is why it's important to talk to your doctor before you begin using a nicotine quitting aid.
+This is why it's important to talk to your doctor before you begin using a nicotine-based quitting aid.

 There are medications that will help you quit smoking like "Bupropion," which was formerly used as an antidepressant and called Wellbutrin.
 When people used Wellbutrin, doctors noticed that it seemed to help people quit smoking as well (although they never discovered exactly why).